ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_3_Fedorov_Alexey.md

 # 2. Mail backup

 ```
-Remark: we did this part of lab with Niyaz at November.
-This is reason why here is another environment and ip adresses.
+Remark: We did this part of the lab with Niyaz in November.
+This is the reason why there is another environment and IP addresses.
 ```

 ## 4.a.
 Adapt the DNS information for your domain, so that the backup MTA on your partner’s server can be found.

-We reconfigured DNS for mail backup.
+We reconfigured the DNS for mail backup.

 ![image](https://github.com/user-attachments/assets/54157a0a-0227-40f4-8e59-1bdb0ec8a8a1)

 ## 4.b Validate by shutting your service down and sending a message to your domain

-I shutted down my mail service.
+I shut down my mail service.

 ![image](https://github.com/user-attachments/assets/067ded87-0b30-4a0b-bb79-33e6a213ae82)

 Niyaz sent me several emails, and they were redirected to his backup service.
-Emails were stored in queue.
+The emails were stored in the queue.

 ![image](https://github.com/user-attachments/assets/3b9eb716-b413-4e2a-ad73-5ca8a201b045)